-General Tso’s Chicken is a sweet and slightly spicy Asian dish that comes together super quick and everyone loves!
+General Tso’s Chicken is a sweet and slightly spicy Asian dish made with crispy chicken and a lovely rich sauce that comes together quickly!

 General Tso’s Chicken